akashrventekar/traffic-light-simulator-challenge/README.md

 * Run the python code using command line or run it on your IDE

 * app.py program gets the input sequentially and prints out results sequentially including multiple runs and inputs
+    - You can exit this program by typing exit while providing input or Keyboard interrupt (Ctrl+C)
     - ```commandline
       python app.py
       ```
 * chatgpt.py program gets the input sequentially and uses a thread for continuous traffic light simulation
+    - You can exit this program by pressing enter or Keyboard interrupt (Ctrl+C)
     - ```commandline
-      python app.py
+      python chat_gpt.py
       ```
-* chatgpt_combined.py program is customized to receive the input sequentially and uses a thread for continuous traffic light simulation with CLI art
+* chatgpt_combined.py program is customized to receive valid input sequentially and uses a thread for continuous traffic light simulation with CLI art
+    - You can exit this program by pressing enter or Keyboard interrupt (Ctrl+C)
     - ```commandline
-      python app.py
+      python chatgpt_combined.py
       ```

 ## Requirements